 Roll out the dough onto floured surface to 1/8″ thick fit into a tart shell, mini tart shells, or cut out with cutters to make individual flat tart shells.
 With a fork prick the bottom of the dough (referred to as docking) and refrigerate the crust for about 30 minutes.

 Preheat oven to 425 and bake till lightly golden brown.

 *This makes enough for one 9″ tart shell.

-These are some options for making the individual tart like the one pictures.
+These are some options for making the individual fruit tarts like the one pictured.
 These are various sizes and designs of cutters you can buy for multipurpose uses.

 Making Fruit Tarts doesn’t have to be scary at all.
 Making the dough, filling it with a creamy filling, and top it with fruit and garnishes.
 Create your own.
 Leave a comment below in what you created!

 Love Tarts: Check out a few more ideas: